 In order to achieve faster growth, digital marketers are willing to make significant sacrifices.
 Most of the time, this is a good strategy; investing heavily in your ad campaign and scaling up your efforts will usually lead to more customers and conversions.

 However, scaling too quickly can cause a slew of issues that will plague your campaign indefinitely.
-Some platforms, such as Instagram, have built-in mechanisms for detecting when an account is behaving abnormally.
+Some platforms, such as Instagram, have built-in mechanisms to find out if any Instagram growth services have been used or to detect when an account is behaving abnormally.
 For example, if a brand-new account begins spending tens of thousands of dollars on advertising, a red flag is raised, and your account may be banned as a result.

 Furthermore, scaling too quickly may force you to expend resources prematurely, eventually depleting your budget before you reach peak effectiveness.